We believe our strength lies in differences, not similarities.

 Interact with Museum visitors to encourage exploration and enjoyment of science activities and exhibits within our Discovery Center.

-As a docent, lead tours through our permanent art and history exhibitions, as well as special touring exhibitions.
+As a docent, lead tours through our permanent art and history exhibitions.
 As an interpreter, answer questions from museum visitors about specific exhibitions.
 Learn more about our exhibitions.

 Visitor services welcomes new and returning visitors to the museum.
 Our goal is to provide a unique, personally tailored museum experience for each of our guests.
 We provide essential information and resources to ensure a positive visitor experience.
 Visitor services may act as a host during special events like First Fridays and exhibition openings.